jimthoburn/dollyskettle.com-blueprint/README.md

 You can use the included [blueprint](https://render.com/docs/infrastructure-as-code) to host this on [Render](https://render.com/).

-This works together with a separate [content repository](https://github.com/jimthoburn/picture-gallery) that has tools for building the web site.
+This works together with a separate [content repository](https://github.com/jimthoburn/dollyskettle.com) that has tools for building the web site.

 The basic steps to get it working are:

-1. [Use this template](https://github.com/jimthoburn/picture-gallery-blueprint/generate) to generate a copy of this repository and do the same for the [content repository](https://github.com/jimthoburn/picture-gallery).
+1. Make a copy of this repository and do the same for the [content repository](https://github.com/jimthoburn/dollyskettle.com).
 You may want to make them both private. 🔐
 2. Consider editing the included Dockerfile and [render.yaml](render.yaml) file.
 For example, you can change the region from `oregon` to one that’s closer to you.
 Another thing to consider is the [disk size](https://render.com/docs/disks).
-3. Create a new GitHub account that only has access to your copy of the [content repository](https://github.com/jimthoburn/picture-gallery).
+3. Create a new GitHub account that only has access to your copy of the [content repository](https://github.com/jimthoburn/dollyskettle.com).
 4. Generate a new [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) and add it to your new GitHub account.
-5. In your Render dashboard, create a new environment group, following the “picture-gallery-settings” example in: https://github.com/jimthoburn/picture-gallery-blueprint/blob/main/render.yaml.
-For `GIT_REPOSITORY`, enter a value like `username/repository.git`, with the path to your copy of the  [content repository](https://github.com/jimthoburn/picture-gallery).
+5. In your Render dashboard, create a new environment group, following the “dollyskettle.com” example in: [render.yaml](render.yaml).
+For `GIT_REPOSITORY`, enter a value like `username/repository.git`, with the path to your copy of the [content repository](https://github.com/jimthoburn/dollyskettle.com).
 You can use the account and key you created in steps 3 and 4 for the other environment variables and secrets.
 For the `known_hosts` secret file, you can add GitHub’s [SSH key entries](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).
 6. In your Render dashboard, create a new [blueprint](https://render.com/docs/infrastructure-as-code) using your copy of this repository.
 A new service will be set up for you automatically.
-7. Link the environment group you created in step 4 to your new service.
-Your service should automatically re-deploy.
+7. Link the environment group you created in step 5 to your new service.
+8. Re-deploy your service.
+9. After you service is deployed, connect to it using SSH.
+10. Switch to the home directory with `cd ~/`
+11. Fishing the setup process by running `bash setup-images.sh`
+12. Build the site with `bash build.sh`

+You can pull the latest files from your [content repository](https://github.com/jimthoburn/dollyskettle.com) by running `bash reset.sh`.

+If you want to run git commands manually, you can set up git for your SSH session with `bash configure-git.sh`.

 ## Image file storage

 [Git Large File Storage](https://git-lfs.github.com/) is configured for the service.
-This will support using `git-lfs` if it’s also enabled in your [content repository](https://github.com/jimthoburn/picture-gallery).
+This will support using `git-lfs` if it’s also enabled in your [content repository](https://github.com/jimthoburn/dollyskettle.com).
 If you have a lot of image files, you may run into [bandwidth limits on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage) when deploying the service.

 ## Project goals